femboyfin/dbdideas/survivor_perks.md

 - Now reveals the Aura of the Generator with the most progress in white both while in and out of chase
   - Maintains the old info effect, telling you which specific generator has the highest progress, allowing you to travel to it upon escaping chase if desired.
 - Increased linger duration to **16/18/20 seconds** *(was 6/8/10)*
-  - Mild numbers buff that shouldn't make too much of a difference but is nice quality of life in helping you decide where to go.
+  - Mild numbers buff that shouldn't make too much of a difference but functions as a nice quality of life change, giving you more time to decide where to go.

 ## [Unbreakable](<https://deadbydaylight.wiki.gg/wiki/Unbreakable>)